 I have painful and noisy knee cap!
 Do I have arthritis?

 Many people who suffer from knee pain, complain of a nagging pain that seems to arise from behind the knee cap.
-They don’t recall any precipitating injury, only that the knee has to go sore and, now, affects daily activities such as climbing stairs crouching or sitting with the knees bent for long periods and sometimes it develops this grinding noise.
+They don’t recall any precipitating injury, only that the knee has to got gradually sore and, now, affects daily activities such as climbing stairs crouching or sitting with the knees bent for long periods and sometimes it develops this grinding noise.

-the femoral groove as it moves up and down when you bend and straighten the knee (i.e. going up the stairs, squatting).
+As the knee cap moves quite freely when the knee is straight, the Patella-Femoral joint relies on structures that stabilise the knee cap centred in the femoral groove as it moves up and down when you bend and straighten the knee (i.e. going up the stairs, squatting).

 Sometimes, due to imbalances on these structures, specific weakness and poor stability in the hip or ankle joints or even an imbalanced workout at the gym, this tracking of the kneecap on the thigh bone, just behind it, goes wrong and you can hear and feel the friction, which will sooner or later lead to discomfort in the front of the knee.
 As demonstrated, this tends to be purely dysfunctional, therefore an appropriate course of Physiotherapy will help you normalise the function and balance of the knee and other lower limb structures in order to improve your symptoms.